 Of course, what would Magic Kingdom be without an influx of Disney characters!
 Several character meet and greets are available and include some of our absolute favorites like Mickey, Minnie, Donald, Goofy, Pluto, Daisy, Tinkerbell, Cinderella, Rapunzel, Tiana, Pooh, Tigger, Buzz, Ariel, and MORE.
 FastPasses are available for several of these meet and greets while others you’ll just have to wait in line for.
 Looking to see several characters at once?
 Two restaurants in Magic Kingdom are character dining experiences including the Crystal Palace (Winnie the Pooh and Friends) and Cinderella’s Royal Table (Cinderella and many other Princesses).
 Be Our Guest dinner guests will also have a chance to meet the Beast.

 12 – Flag Retreat

 This one gets us every time!
 Get ready to feel your heart fill with sweet patriotism as Magic Kingdom celebrates a memorable Flag Retreat each day in the park.
-Typically at 5:15pm (but be sure to check your Times Guide), gather at the large flag pole in Town Square on Main Street U.S.A.
-After a Pledge of Allegiance, the American flag is retreated to the “Star Spangled Banner” tune played by Disney’s band.
+Typically at 5:15 pm (but be sure to check your Times Guide), gather at the large flag pole in Town Square on Main Street U.S.A.
+After a Pledge of Allegiance, the American flag retreats to the “Star-Spangled Banner” tune played by Disney’s band.
 A guest Veteran is then handed the flag to complete the ceremony.
 It’s really an incredible experience to see!

 13 – Parades, Fireworks, and a Kiss Goodnight